roozbehsayadi/Covid-19-reporter/README.md

 ## Installing requirements

+(If you don't want to install it on your system, skip this part and go to *API* section.)

 You have to install Node.js on your system.
 You can check if you already have it by typing this command:
 ```
 node --version